sumeish/pdulate/README.md

 # Pdulate

 An incomplete and probably buggy library for manipulating Pure Data files, made to automate repetitive boring organizational tasks.
-Scripts utilizing this library are included, serving as examples, but they can also be installed and used as shown bellow.
+Scripts utilizing this library are included, serving as examples, but they can also be installed and used as shown below.

 ## Installation
 ```bash